 For Flying With Any Airline: Capital One Venture Rewards

 The Capital One Venture Rewards credit card (which you can read a full review of here) offers new cardholders a nice reward of 40,000 bonus miles (equal to $400 in travel) after spending $3,000 in the first three months after signing up.
 From there, you’ll get two miles for every dollar spent — and there’s no cap on how many points you can earn.
-Keep in mind, however, that the card comes with a $59 annual fee, but it’s waived for the first year.
+Keep in mind, however, that the card comes with a $95 annual fee, but it’s waived for the first year.
 Your points are redeemable for airline tickets — including a luxurious first class seat on any qualifying airline.
-It carries a variable purchase annual percentage rate (APR) between 13.24% and 23.24%.
+It carries a purchase annual percentage rate (APR) between 14.49% - 24.49% (Variable).

 For Loyal Delta Airline Travelers: Gold Delta SkyMiles Credit Card From American Express

 If you’re frequently jet-setting on a Delta aircraft, this credit card may be the best route for you.
 Not only will you get 50,000 bonus miles when you sign on and spend $1,000 in the first three months, but you’ll also get a $50 credit when you make a Delta purchase on the card during the same time frame.
 There is no annual fee with this card during the first year, but will raise to $95 after that.
 You’ll enjoy priority boarding any time you fly.
 So, even if you’re not using the points you’ve earned using your Gold Delta SkyMiles credit card from American Express (which you can read a full review of here) to book a first class seat, you’ll still get to enjoy some of the perks.
-The card carries a variable APR from 15.49% to 19.49%.
-[Editor’s Note: The APR on this card has changed since this article originally ran.
-It is now a variable 16.49% to 25.49%, depending on your credit.]
+The card carries an APR between 17.24%-26.24% Variable

 For Loyal American Airlines Travelers: Citi AAdvantage Executive World Elite MasterCard